colts70/The-Sematic-Stack/README.md

 It only pins meaning before guessing begins.

-HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.
+HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners as semantic pilliars.

 🧭 The "Missing Index" (SLPI) By publishing a stack, you are contributing to a Domain-Owned Semantic Layer Public Index.Current Web: Google and OpenAI own the "Index of Meaning."HESS Web: The domain owners own the index.
 AI agents simply "hop" from one deterministic root to another.